Geeksltd/MSharp.Docs/how-to/associations/manyToMany.md

 ## Implementation

 We use the `AssociateManyToMany<T>()` and `InverseManyToMany<T>()` to implement many to many relationship for two entities.
-The entity which needs to modify the relationship, and add/remote instances of the other entity should call `AssociateManyToMany<T>() and the other one should call the `InverseManyToMany<T>()` mentioning the property in the other entity (similar to the way one to many and many to one relationship works).
+The entity which needs to modify the relationship, and add/remove instances of the other entity should call `AssociateManyToMany<T>()` and the other one should call the `InverseManyToMany<T>()` mentioning the property in the other entity (similar to the way one to many and many to one relationship works).

 Let's continue our books example and define a `Shop` entity and set a many to many relationship between it and our books.